SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at East Tennessee State University James H. Quillen College of Medicine discussed a wide range of topics, including problem-solving scenarios, personal interests, ethical dilemmas, and future goals in medicine.
-The interviews covered in-depth questions about health disparities, personal attributes, ethical scenarios, and motivations for pursuing a medical career, with some respondents mentioning a mix of conversational and scenario-based inquiries.
+Students said most interesting question asked at East Tennessee State University James H. Quillen College of Medicine discussed a wide range of topics, including problem-solving scenarios, personal values, health inequities, ethical dilemmas, and future goals.
+The interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions mentioned, and respondents may have been subject to a nondisclosure agreement due to the specific nature of some inquiries.

 What was the most difficult question?